Huntingdale

 By Laws

-In accordance with new government strata requirements, the Huntingdale by-laws were completely revised over the preceding two years.
-A full set of the by-laws is available from the Strata Manager, Paul Raine of Strata Partners Pty Ltd, praine@stratapartners.com.au.
+In accordance with government strata requirements, the Huntingdale by-laws were completely revised some years ago.
+A full set of the by-laws is available from the Strata Manager, Paul Raine of Strata Partners Pty Ltd, [email protected].
 The Committee has summarised some important aspects as follows.